Jeff Richards (actor, born 1974)

-Jeffrey Hanson Richards (born October 21, 1974) is an American actor, stand-up comedian, and impressionist.
-Richards was the first person to be a cast member on both FOX's MADtv and its rival sketch show, NBC's Saturday Night Live, appearing on the former in 2000, and the latter from 2001 to 2004.
+Jeffrey Hanson Richards (born October 21, 1974) is an American actor and stand-up comedian.
+He was the first person to be a cast member on both FOX's MADtv and its rival sketch show, NBC's Saturday Night Live, appearing on the former in 2000, and the latter from 2001 to 2004.
 He is perhaps best known for his frequent SNL character "Drunk Girl".

 As a standup comedian, Richards has opened for Chris Kattan, Andrew Dice Clay, Rob Schneider, David Spade, Louie Anderson, and Andy Dick.
 He has appeared as a guest on Marc Maron's WTF podcast, and Kill Tony, as well as on Aqua Teen Hunger Force and NBC's Late Night.
-In October 2020, Richards launched "The Jeff Richards Show", a new podcast - guests have included Alec Baldwin, Bob Saget, Brad Garrett, Tommy Chong and more.
+In October 2020, Richards launched The Jeff Richards Show, a new podcast - guests have included Alec Baldwin, Bob Saget, Brad Garrett, Tommy Chong and more.

 Early years

-Richards was born in Walnut Creek, California and attended Las Lomas High School.
+Richards was born in Walnut Creek, California, and attended Las Lomas High School.
 At age 17, he created and hosted a public access sketch comedy show called Hanson Live.
 He later worked for KVHS, a student-run radio station which broadcasts from Clayton Valley High School.
 He then attended the University of North Carolina at Chapel Hill (UNC) and, in his senior year, he joined the improvisational comedy team CHiPs Improv.
 Fellow CHiPs member Zach Ward brought Richards to the comedy club Charlie Goodnights in Raleigh, North Carolina, where he performed at an open mic show; Richards would eventually go on to host at the club.

 After graduating from UNC, Richards moved to Los Angeles to further develop his comedy career.